What Sets Them Apart

 Oh My ClaudeCode and Claude Squad both aim to multiply Claude Code's effectiveness, but their approaches represent fundamentally different architectures.
-OMC is a plugin that runs inside a Claude Code session, adding 32 specialized sub-agents that handle distinct tasks like architecture design, security analysis, testing, and documentation.
+OMC is a plugin that runs inside a Claude Code session, adding 19 specialized agents that handle tasks like architecture design, research, testing, and data science.
 Claude Squad operates outside Claude Code, managing multiple independent sessions in separate git worktrees with a terminal user interface for monitoring and switching between them.

 OMC's core innovation is intra-session intelligence.
 When you tell it to build a REST API, it does not just ask Claude to write code sequentially.
 Instead, an orchestrator agent analyzes the request, delegates architecture decisions to the architect agent, implementation to the executor agent, testing to the QA agent, and documentation to the document specialist — all within a single Claude Code session.
 This coordination produces more structured, comprehensive output than a single agent working alone.